Scales of Stability and Turbulence in the Molecular ISM: Definitions

 The time-dependent virial theorem in units of energy per unit mass including an external pressure \citep{Field_2011,Spitzer_1978} is,

-where $\Sigma(t)$ is the column density, $\sigma(t)$ is the velocity dispersion, both as averages within the cloud, and $\sigma^2(R(t),t)/3$ is the external PE per unit mass, $P_e/\rho$, due to the turbulence at the outside boundary of the cloud, $R(t)$, with $\rho$ the average mass density within the cloud.
-The constant, $\Gamma = 4\pi\beta G/3$, and $\beta$ depends on the density distribution within the cloud, 3/5 for uniform or 0.732 for hydrostatic used here.
-With a Lagrangian interpretation, the mass, $M$, is constant while the other variables depend on time.
-Here $\delta(t) $ is a measure of disequilibrium at time $t$.
+where $\delta(t) $ is a measure of disequilibrium at time $t$, $\sigma^2(t)$ is the average turbulent velocity dispersion, $P_\mathrm{ext}(t)$ is the external pressure , and $\beta$ depends on the density distribution within the cloud, 3/5 for uniform or 0.732 for hydrostatic used here.
+With a Lagrangian interpretation, the mass $M$ is constant within a time variable radius $R(t)$.